natallzl/data310/Project3.md

 <img src="zambia_lr_diffpop.png" alt="drawing" width="800"/>

+It appears that the linear regression model over-predicted at most locations, and under-predicted around the capital city, Lusaka, as well as other more populated/densely populated areas like the central Northern area of Zambia.

 We can calculate the **sum of all differences** using ```cellStats(abs(diff_sums), sum)```, and we get 15,259,622.

 Then, we can also **compare the predicted population total to the actual population total**.
 The predicted total, ```cellStats(population_sums, sum)```, equaled 17,965,962.
 And the actual population total, ```sum(zmb_adm2$pop19)```, equals 17,964,587.